lupus-dev/lupus-in-tabula/docs/game-dynamics/game-events.md

 	- `NEXT_DAY` The game day has gone forward, maybe some players are dead
 	- `DEATH_BY_OTHER` A player was killed by something odd like a kick, a ban or by the admin
 	- `PUBLIC_VOTE` A public votation has been done

+## -game:select

+The client, after connecting, ask the server to select a specific game, if it accept the request then the game instance is sent back to the client.
+All the game specific initialization is done in this phase.

+The information sent are:
+- `game_id` The id of the selected game

+The information received are:
+- `status` This property is set to `true` if the request has completed correctly, `false` otherwise
+- `error` In case of an error this property is set
+- `game` In case of success the game property is set